e1ha/Pomodoro-Webapp/admin/meetings/standup-meetings/week9/friday.md

 ## <span style="color: red;">Farheen A.</span>

 ### What did you work on yesterday?
--nothing
+- nothing

 ### What are your blockers?
--I have no blockers
+- I have no blockers

 ### What will you work on today?
 - Attend live lecture

 ### How close are we to hitting our sprint goals?
--Close!
+- Close!

 ## <span style="color: red;">Uposhanto B.</span>